Table of Contents

 - Changes in product demand caused many stockouts.

-- Many factories and warehouses faced closures due to COVID outbreaks, which disrupted the fulfillment and distribution processes.
+- Many factories and warehouses faced closures due to COVID outbreaks, which disrupted the fulfilment and distribution processes.

-- Shipping carriers were stretched beyond capacity, which slowed down the last-mile delivery in many areas.
+- Shipping couriers were stretched beyond capacity, which slowed down the last-mile delivery in many areas.

 - The Suez Canal became blocked, which held up inventory from the cargo on board the ship, as well as other ships that couldn’t go their planned route.

 Many online merchants struggled to thrive in this ecosystem despite a sudden influx in online shopping, which shows that many ecommerce supply chains might not be as prepared for unexpected disruptions as they should.